PaulRosenthal/Coastal-Florida-Climate-Changes/communities/navarre-beach.md

 ---
 layout: default
-title: Navarre Beach
+title: "Sea Florida Change: Navarre Beach" # This title is surrounded by quotation marks as it contains a colon.
+display-title: "Sea Florida Change: Navarre Beach"
-description: How Sea Levels Impact Navarre Beach
+tagline: How Sea Levels Impact Navarre Beach
+description: See how changing sea levels impact Navarre Beach and what its future holds.
 ---

 ## Detailed Forecasts and Local Information